Everything You Need to Know About Booking and Using an Airplane Bassinet

-Sometimes the bassinets will already be set up for when you board.
+Sometimes the bassinets are already set up when you board.
 And sometimes the flight attendants distribute them after take off.
 Clarify with the gate agent prior to boarding for peace of mind.

 Do I Need to Use an Airplane Bassinet Cover?